Logistics and accessibility are key…

-Haines City Memorial Park honors the four branches of the United States Military and those who have served faithfully, located in Downtown Haines City.
+Haines City Memorial Park honors the six branches of the United States military and those who have served faithfully, located in the downtown area.
 We thank you for your service!

 Haines City Trail

-The Haines City Trail connects downtown Haines City with the Lake Eva recreational area.
-Lake Eva is one of the area’s premier public recreational areas that includes playground facilities, picnic pavilons, aquatic facility, boat ramps, tennis courts, basketball courts, band shells and a 30,000 square foot convention hall overlooking Lake Eva.
+The Haines City Trail connects downtown Haines City with Lake Eva, one of the area’s premier public recreational areas that includes playground facilities, picnic pavilions, aquatic facility, boat ramps, tennis courts, basketball courts, band shells and a 30,000 square foot convention hall overlooking Lake Eva.
 The trail features decorative lighting and serves as a economic feeder to businesses and restaurants surrounding the area.

 For additional information, see: Haines City Trail from Lake Eva through Downtown

 The City of Haines City’s water treatment plant is one of two cities in Polk County to receive a 20 year water permit.
 The current permitted quantities are 5,921,300 gallons per day.
 The current usage is 4,400,000 gallons per day allowing the City to allocate up to 1,521,300 gallons per day to prospective customers, businesses or industries.

 The Water Utility Division maintains approximately 11,095 water service connections citywide; ensures that the water supply is uninterrupted; collects water samples on a weekly basis to make sure the water meets or exceeds all water quality standards; maintains the City’s seven (7) wells, five (5) system reservoirs, approximately 89 miles of water transmission lines and 700 fire hydrants.
 The Water Plant produces over 3.7 million gallons of water a day.

 CSX Rail Service